-The student will be required to present their I-20 form, financial documents including their printed GISAL from the Graduate College, and any other supporting documents to the United States Consular officials at their visa appointment.
+The student will be required to present their I-20 form, financial documents including their printed GISAL form, and any other supporting documents to the United States Consular officials at their visa appointment.
 If the I-20 visa appointment is successful, they will receive an F1 student visa to study in the United States.

 Financial Guarantee worksheet

 The Financial Guarantee worksheet lists valuable information regarding acceptable forms of funding sources, amounts required for dependents, program fees, sponsor information, etc.

 Note that any combination of personal, private, family, or departmental funding can be used to satisfy the financial guarantee requirement.
-If private funding is used to obtain an I-20 and department or sponsor information becomes available later, the Visa Section will not re-issue the I-20 with the new funding source.
+If private funding is used to obtain an I-20 and department or sponsor funding becomes available later, a corrected I-20 form will not be issued with the new funding source.
 Rather, the student should present any additional new financial information to the consular office at their visa appointment.